Iran blames bad communication, alignment for jet shootdown

-TEHRAN, Iran (AP) — Iranian investigators are blaming a misaligned missile battery and miscommunication between soldiers and their commanders for the Revolutionary Guard shooting down a Ukrainian jetliner in January, killing 176 people.
+TEHRAN, Iran (AP) — A misaligned missile battery, miscommunication between troops and their commanders and a decision to fire without authorization all led to Iran’s Revolutionary Guard shooting down a Ukrainian jetliner in January, killing all 176 people on board, a new report says.

 The report released late Saturday by Iran’s Civil Aviation Organization comes months after the Jan.
-8 crash near Tehran, which authorities for days denied having hand in.
+8 crash near Tehran.
+Authorities had initially denied responsibility, only changing course days later after Western nations presented extensive evidence that Iran had shot down the plane.

+The report may signal a new phase in the investigation into the crash, as the aircraft’s black box flight recorder is due to be sent to Paris, where international investigators will finally be able to examine it.

-The shootdown happened the same night Iran launched a ballistic missile attack targeting U.S. soldiers in Iraq, its response to the American drone strike that killed Guard Gen. Qassem Soleimani in Baghdad.
+The shootdown happened the same night Iran launched a ballistic missile attack targeting U.S. soldiers in Iraq, its response to the American drone strike that killed Guard Gen. Qassem Soleimani in Baghdad on Jan.
+3.

-At the time Iranian troops were bracing for a U.S. counterstrike and appear to have mistaken the plane for a missile.
+At the time, Iranian troops were bracing for a U.S. counterstrike and appear to have mistaken the plane for a missile.
+The civil aviation report does not acknowledge that, only saying a change in the “alertness level of Iran’s air defense” allowed previously scheduled air traffic to resume.

 The report detailed a series of moments where the shootdown of Ukraine International Airlines Flight 752 could have been avoided.